 And, this vision given to Zechariah continues into chapter 13.

 (Remember that the chapter divisions were NOT inspired by God.)

 In chapter 13 God reinforces the idea that the children of Jacob will be saved from their sins in the exact same way that we have been saved from ours.
-Just as each of us turned from our wicked ways and accepted Jesus Christ as our Lord and Savior – THROUGH FAITH – they too will do the same.
-And, some very important points are made in this chapter that will help us understand that chapter 14 is very different.
+Just as each of us turned from our wicked ways and accepted Jesus Christ as our Lord and Savior – through faith – they too will do the same.
+And, some very important points are made that will help us understand that Zechariah 14 is very different from Zechariah 13.

 The Salvation Of Israel Continues